Telefomin cuscus: Habitat

-This cuscus can or has been found in the areas of Telefomin and Tifalmin, and Papua New Guinea.
-It might be found even further northeast or west of the known collection areas.
-The only place where it is known with certainty was largely destroyed by a fire in 1998 which was caused by a drought during an El Niño.
+This cuscus has been found in the Telefomin and Tifalmin regions of Papua New Guinea.
+It is believed to inhabit an extremely restricted range within the oak forests of a single valley, at elevations between 1500 and 2000 m, along the Nong River Valley north of Telefomin in central Papua New Guinea.
+Its range may potentially extend further northeast or west of the currently known collection sites.
+This only confirmed habitat area was largely devastated by a fire in 1998, which resulted from drought conditions during an El Niño event.